-The project has improved students' and teachers' digital, communicative and critical thinking and their skills and competences.
-It also has extended national curriculum related to STEM contents, providing them with better opportunities to continue their study in the third level of education or in practice.
+The project improved students' and teachers' digital, communicative and critical thinking and their skills and competences.
+It extended the national curricula related to STEM contents, providing them with better opportunities to continue their study in the third level of education or in practice.